 - All-On-Posters are updated with each mandatory and minor change as they happen, so purchasing a new poster is always an option.

 CPC tracks proposed laws and regulations all year long so that you can be prepared for new laws that may affect your workplace and posting obligations.
-This year, Vermont enacted the following law which is reflected on the 2018 Vermont All-On-One Labor Law Poster:
+Recent laws which are reflected on the Vermont All-On-One Labor Law Poster: